nbnuk/images-client-plugin/README.md

 ### Viewer public methods
 | Method | Description
 | ------ | -----------
-| viewImage(targetDiv, imageId, options) | targetDiv has to be wrapped in a jQuery selector.
+| viewImage(targetDiv, imageId, scientificName, guid, options) | targetDiv has to be wrapped in a jQuery selector.
 | resizeViewer(targetDiv) | required when viewer container is initially hidden or its size changes.
 | removeCurrentImage() | Removes current image layer.
 Use case example: when reuisng viewer instance in a popup you don't want the previous image to show up while the image you have requested is being loaded.
 | getViewerInstance() | Provides the leaflet map/image viewer instance in case you need to perform some customizations.